Devoxx4Kids-NPO/littil-backend/docs/set-up-your-development-environment.md

 ```shell
 $ sdk install java 11.0.14-zulu
 ```
-For more information regarding `SDKman` please visit their website at: [https://sdkman.io/](https://sdkman.io/)
+For more information regarding `SDKMAN!` please visit their website at: [https://sdkman.io/](https://sdkman.io/)

 _if you which to install java directly you can also download it directly from the [Oracle website.](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html)_